Sections Of This Article

 A major reason that the watches I’ve designed are unusually unusual is that I am starting from a different background to other watchmakers.
 I have no training in watchmaking and a lot of traditional watches don’t appeal to my aesthetic tastes.
 My background is fine art and cutting-edge contemporary music, and it was only after I’d created my unique watches that I happily discovered that they align with the microbrand enthusiast’s love of uniqueness and creativity.

 I’ve shown in this article, the Parmigiani Fleurier and Marcello Lo Giudice watch, as an example of how art, being itself unique by definition, confers uniqueness to watches when an artist collaborates with a watchmaker.
 There are many beautiful examples of collaborations between artists and watchmakers on our blog post here, which result in a watch with some art in it or on it.
-If you looked at such a watch itself without any of the added art and color influences, I don’t think the watch would remind you of the art, to any significant extent.
+If you looked at such a watch itself without any of the added art and colour influences, I don’t think the watch would remind you of the art, to any significant extent.

 By contrast, UnconstrainedTime isn’t a collaboration between an artist and a watchmaker, and our watches are not an otherwise conventional watch with some art in it or on it.
 With our watches, the art and the watch are not separate element of a collaboration: the watch itself is the art, and the piece of art is the watch itself.
 Even with the watch we’re launching our brand with, our Fractal Emergence 40mm:

 . . . where the 3D fractal can be seen as a partially distinct structure, the rest of the watch wouldn’t have an aesthetic purpose without the fractal, and has specifically designed simple, minimal qualities to focus the attention on the beauty and wonder of the fractal.
 We’ve not taken a standard watch design and added a fractal to it, the fractal and the watch make sense of each other . . . for example, the rest of the watch is all curves, because there are no straight lines or sharply pointed angles in the fractal.
-It’s also almost certainly the first 3D fractal watch ever made, which we’re launching with in 2024 . . .
+It’s also almost certainly the first 3D fractal watch ever made, which we’re launching with in 2025 . . .

 Don’t miss our launch!